Access between roads

 - Ridiculously long name.

 There aren't many variations on this theme.
-It's essentially a variation on a cloverleaf itself.
-The exception is the interchange between the A19 and A66 between Middlesbrough and Stockton on Tees, where one of the loops is replaced with another direct sliproad.
-That junction is halfway between a partially unrolled cloverleaf and a four level stack.
+It's essentially a variation on established interchange designs already, being a development of the cloverleaf.
+The exception is the interchange between the A19 and A66 between Middlesbrough and Stockton on Tees, which would be one of these but for the fact that one of the loops is replaced with another direct sliproad.
+That puts it halfway between a partially unrolled cloverleaf and a four level stack.

 With thanks to Stuart and Ian Bailey for information on this page.